IORoot/wp-theme__londonparkour--v4/README.md

 1. WPBakery Page Builder https://wpbakery.com/

    This is the WYSIWYG Page Builder I use for rapid page creation.
 All custom plugins interface with this.

+## Brief overview

+This theme contains:
+- A Responsive theme for desktop, tablet (1024), and Mobile (768)
+- Advanced Mobile Pagees (AMP) pages for Google
+- Mobile App pages for the companion App.